elliewix/IS-452-Spring2019/syllabus.md

 ### Final project

-There are three due dates associated with the final project:
+There are three submission points associated with the final project:

-* Final Project Proposal date: October 20
+* Final Project Proposal
-* Final Project Check-in: November 24
+* Final Project Check-in
-* Final Project Due Date: December 20 (subject to change depending on when the registrar announces the final grade due date)
+* Final Project Due

+Check the moodle page for official due dates.

 No extensions for the final project will be approved, except for a personal crisis.
 Extensions for the proposal and checkin are rare but will be approved on a case by case basis for situations where you are waiting on an external person for information, or there is some other delay outside of your control.
 For the proposal and checkin, a 10% late penalty off the max value for the assignment will be taken each day for up to two days, and the assignment graded at 0 after that.
 Final projects submitted after the 8 hour grace period will be counted at 0.